BibTeX Entry

 }

-author = {Mino Yukiko and Okada, Takayuki and Kikuchi, Akiko and Sano, Masataka and Makino, Takaki and Yoshikawa, Kazuo},
+author = {Mino, Yukiko and Okada, Takayuki and Kikuchi, Akiko and Sano, Masataka and Makino, Takaki and Yoshikawa, Kazuo},

 title = {Monitoring Study for Improving Specialized Treatments in Designated Inpatient Institutions},